 Resource guarding by a dog refers to certain behaviours that the dog uses to control access to an item of value - this value is according to the dog in question.
-Now it could be an object or a person and there's three different ways that this is done.

 Firstly, avoidance and so that's when their dog will run away with an item or position their head and body to maintain control such as hunkering down.